 The Mothership Sector of the Bering Sea/Aleutian Islands Pollock Fishery has agreed to follow the rules established by the Mothership Salmon Savings Incentive Plan (MSSIP) Agreement.
 This agreement includes the provision that "knowledgeable and competent third-parties" will "conduct compliance audits of the MSSIP rules and the Rolling Hotspot Closure program."
-The following report briefly describes the results of the compliance audit conducted by ABR, Inc.-Environmental Research and Services (hereafter, ABR) for the Mothership Fleet Cooperative (MFC) for the 2018 pollock fishing season.
+The following report briefly describes the results of the compliance audit conducted by ABR, Inc.-Environmental Research and Services (hereafter, ABR) for the Mothership Fleet Cooperative (MFC) for the 2020 pollock fishing season.
+In 2020, the "A" season started on 20 January and the "B" season started on 10 June.